 Often a well-asked question at the end of a blog post is just what an otherwise shy reader needs to leave a comment.

-I haven’t always been great at this myself, but since I’ve started putting in this small ‘call to action’ I’ve seen more engagement on my content.
+I haven’t always been great at this myself, but since I’ve started putting in this small ‘call to action’ I’ve seen more engagement with my content.

 5. Ensure Your Images Are Branded